mezzio/mezzio-swoole/README.md

 ]);
 ```

-> ### Expressive skeleton 3.1.0 and later
+> ### Mezzio skeleton 3.1.0 and later
 >
 > If you have built your application on the 3.1.0 or later version of the
-> Expressive skeleton, you do not need to instantiate and invoke the package's
+> Mezzio skeleton, you do not need to instantiate and invoke the package's
 > `ConfigProvider`, as the skeleton supports it out of the box.
 >
 > You will only need to provide any additional configuration of the HTTP server.